In this article, I want to talk about what is food science, how to become a food scientist, and why it’s one of the best fields of study in the world.

 Food Safety: Basically how to react and prevent food outbreaks.
-We hear all the time on how E.coli or listeria can cause massive recalls.
+We hear all the time on how E.coli or Listeria can cause massive recalls.
 Food Safety classes are designed on how we can keep our food safe, which is the most important thing you have to think about when making food and distributing it to millions.
-Food outbreaks can literally kill a food company.
+Food outbreaks can kill a food company.

 Food Chemistry: Basically applying what you know about biochemistry and using it on food.
 In this class, you understand how things get thick when you add flour to soup, why you should coat biscuits with oil before packaging, and why some sugars are super sticky and why some are rock solid.